girirajvyas/gof-design-patterns/README.md

 - Pieces of mediator pattern are: Mediator, ConcreteMediator

-# 8. State design Pattern
+# 8. State design Pattern :arrows_counterclockwise:

 ## 1. What is State pattern?
 `GoF`: Allow an object to alter its behavior when its internal state changes.
 The object will appear to change its class.